Gold Leaf Glass Signs

 Work like this can be seen in pubs mainly with many different techniques & finishes being used.
 Backgrounds could be left plain or marbled or grained, many other painted backgrounds were employed including colour fades where one colour would gradually merge into another.
 All these effects were achieved in paint by hand, mostly during the Victorian period but some modern examples exist.
 The work is very decorative & extremely beautiful & is part of our artistic heritage.
 Also glass signs & mirrors were created to decorate the interiors of pubs by all the major breweries advertising their array of different beers & ales.
 There are many fine examples of this work in pubs all over the country.

 Burnished gold leaf is the most popular finish on glass, this is when the goldleaf has a mirror finish.
 However it is not the only type of finish for gold leaf on glass.
 Matt goldleaf is created by painting a varnished area on the glass or gilding over an acid etched portion of the glass.
 Lettering on glass can have a burnished gold outline & a matt centre or the reverse of that.
 The matt areas can have patterns etched into the varnish to create really amazing effects, the possibilities are endless.

 site link "Parts of the pub date back to the early 15th century so it was important to research the subject and surrounding countryside.
 You captured it perfectly"

 Our Thoughts On...

-ivermectin tablets for humans dosage From A-Frames to Banners, Custom signs to Traditional Wooden Signs, listen to our latest musings.
+online dating scams asking for money From A-Frames to Banners, Custom signs to Traditional Wooden Signs, listen to our latest musings.